-Throughout the year, SPCA is involved with a number of events, including art exhibitions, parades and community fun days.
-We also have our annual Cupcake Day in August, and need collectors for our Annual Appeal in March.
+Throughout the year SPCA is involved with a number of events, including art exhibitions, parades and community fun days.
+We also have our annual Cupcake Day and always need collectors for our Annual Appeal in March.

 Event volunteering can be a really fun thing for your whole family to get involved in.
 Ask your parent or guardian to join you in taking part in one of these great SPCA events.